-September 2022 marks twenty-one years since the 9/11 terrorist attacks that occurred on U.S. soil and took the lives of nearly 3,000 people.
+September 2023 marks twenty-two years since the 9/11 terrorist attacks that occurred on U.S. soil and took the lives of nearly 3,000 people.
 Many who lived through that day remember where they were when they heard about the hijacked planes or watched the burning and collapse of the Twin Towers broadcast by national and local TV news stations across the nation.The Porter Henderson Library has created this guide to commemorate the anniversary of the 9/11 attacks, to honor the memory of the people who lost their lives as a result of those attacks, and to provide the Angelo State University community a starting point for acquiring a deeper understanding of 9/11, its origins, and its ongoing implications.

 Left image: Smoke billowing from World Trade Center North Tower after American Airlines flight 11 crashed through floors 93-99; United Airlines flight 175 heading toward the South Tower.

 Right image: Explosion following crash of flight 175 into floors 77-85 of the World Trade Center South Tower.

 Flight 11 took off from Boston at 7:59 a.m. headed to Los Angeles.
 Eleven crew members, 76 passengers, and five hijackers were on board.

 Flight 175 took off from Boston at 8:15 a.m. headed to Los Angeles.
 Nine crew members, 51 passengers, and five hijackers were on board.